 9. Can I trust that the suppliers know how to comply with safety standards and regulations in my country?

-Hence, they have little to no incentive to develop a deep understanding for product regulations and safety standards in developed market, such as the US, EU or Australia.
+Hence, they have little to no incentive to develop a deep understanding of product regulations and safety standards in the developed markets, such as the US, EU or Australia.